iambeto1228/spec-kit/docs/quickstart.md

 You should be able to leave an unlimited number of comments for a particular card.
 You should be able to, from that task card, assign one of the valid users.
 When you first launch Taskify, it's going to give you a list of the five users to pick from.
 There will be no password required.
-When you click on a user, you go into the main view, which displays the list of projects.
+When you click on a user, you go into the main view, which displays the list of the projects.
 When you click on a project, you open the Kanban board for that project.
 You're going to see the columns.
 You'll be able to drag and drop cards back and forth between different columns.
 You will see any cards that are assigned to you, the currently logged in user, in a different color from all the other ones, so you can quickly see yours.
 You can edit any comments that you make, but you can't edit comments that other people made.
 You can